Causes of vulval cancer

 There are more than 100 types of HPV, and each has a number.
 Some types (particularly 16, 18 and 33) are linked to vulval cancer and pre-cancerous changes called vulval intraepithelial neoplasia (VIN).

-Most women with an HPV infection do not have any problems, as their immune system quickly gets rid of the virus.
-But in a few women, the virus stays and may cause abnormal changes in the skin of the vulva, and sometimes vulval cancer.
+But in a few people, the virus stays and may cause abnormal changes in the skin of the vulva, and sometimes vulval cancer.

 It may take several years to see whether this vaccination reduces the number of vulval cancers.
 This is because vulval cancers can take a long time to develop.